uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.OK**
 ^^^^^^^^^^^^^
-OK is a status to show that the application is doing well.
+OK is the display tag under Trail.
+It is a status to show that the application is doing well.

 Syntax: